“If I set a goal, I never give it up” – Ákos Szabó's Life Journey, Part I.

 From there, I transitioned to another company where I focused exclusively on brokerage and intermediary trade.
 This was right in the thick of the Yugoslav Wars...

-Don't miss the second installment of our interview series.
+Don't miss the second and third installments of our interview series.

 don't miss out